NUS, NTU, SMU hostels to be used as quarantine facilities for Wuhan virus

 Education Minister Ong Ye Kung told reporters on Monday (Jan 27) that a hostel each from the National University of Singapore (NUS), Nanyang Technological University (NTU) and Singapore Management University (SMU) are being cleaned up before being repurposed into government quarantine facilities.

-The hostels are NUS' Prince George's Park Residences, NTU's Hall of Residence 1 and SMU's 83 Prinsep Street.
+The hostels are NUS' Prince George's Park Residences, NTU's Graduate Hall 1 and SMU's 83 Prinsep Street.
 Mr Ong said most students - including foreigners - affected will be transferred to other hostels on campus.

 READ: Wuhan virus: Increased border checks, leave of absence among new counter-measures